Enoch Powell: Personal life

-Powell spoke German, French, Italian, Modern Greek and Hindi/Urdu, and had a reading knowledge of Spanish, Portuguese, Russian and Welsh.
-Among classical languages, he knew Ancient Greek, Latin, Hebrew and Aramaic.
+Powell spoke German, French, Italian, Modern Greek, and Hindi/Urdu, and had a reading knowledge of Spanish, Portuguese, Russian, and Welsh.
+Among classical languages, he knew Ancient Greek, Latin, Hebrew, and Aramaic.

-Canon Eric James, a former Trinity College chaplain, revealed in a letter to The Times on 10 February 1998 that in his old age Powell confessed to him that he had been in love with a fellow male undergraduate at Cambridge (whom Michael Bloch believes was "probably Edward Curtis of Clare College") and that this infatuation had inspired love verses published in his First Poems.
+Canon Eric James, a former Trinity College chaplain, said in a letter to The Times on 10 February 1998 that in his old age Powell said to him that he had been in love with a fellow male undergraduate at Cambridge (whom Michael Bloch believes was "probably Edward Curtis of Clare College") and that this infatuation had inspired love verses published in his First Poems.
 Following his appointment as Professor of Greek at the University of Sydney in 1937, he wrote to his parents that he was repelled by his female students, while feeling "an instant and instinctive affection" for young Australian males.
 This, he added, might be "deplored, but it cannot be altered", and it therefore had to be "endured – and (alas!) camouflaged."
 The letters are now in the Churchill College Archives.

-Despite his earlier atheism, Powell became a devout member of the Church of England.
+Powell became an atheist while in sixth form through his study of German philosophy, particularly the works of Friedrich Nietzsche.
+Despite this, he later became a devout member of the Church of England.
 He subsequently became a church warden of St. Margaret's, Westminster.